Cycling Lake Annecy © French Moments

 Le Palace de Menthon © French Moments

-Around the lake, there are lots of amazing places to stop off and admire the view or even have a coffee halfway around!
-We like the Boot Camp café in Talloires which is a bit of a bike hub and they organise charity rides too.
+Around the lake are many amazing places to stop, admire the view, or even have a coffee halfway around!
+We like the Boot Camp café in Talloires, which is a bit of a bike hub.
+They also organise charity rides.
 The owners are English expats and will give you a warm welcome!
 If it is summer, take your swimming things for a dip in the lake at the end of your ride and relax in the sun with warm croissants and coffee.

 Cycling Lake Annecy: the stages